nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### Target User Profile

 Product is geared towards users who are familiar with CLI (e.g. Computing professionals, university students).
-The user is ideally someone who is conscious about their health and would like to learn/improve their cooking
+The user is ideally someone who is conscious about their health and would like to learn/improve their cooking.

 ### Value Proposition